-Eyes: Remove contact lenses.
-Flush eyes with plenty of water.
+Eyes: Immediately flush eyes with plenty of water.
+Remove contact lenses, if present and easy to do.
 Do not rub eyes.
 If irritation persists, get medical attention.

 Ingestion: If large amount is swallowed, rinse mouth.
 Do not induce vomiting.
 If gastrointestinal discomfort occurs or develops latter, get medical attention.